 I think you’re going to love how surprisingly simple lemon soufflé recipe is to make.
-It’s the kind of recipe I used to teach as a chef instructor at the French Culinary Institute.
+It’s the kind of dessert recipe I used to teach as a chef instructor at the French Culinary Institute.
 Soufflé is a dish with a reputation for being tricky to bake.
 But my students were always thrilled at the ease of making a fluffy light soufflé, once they understood the technique.
 And that’s exactly what I want to share with you here.

 What is a soufflé?

 If you don’t know much about soufflé, you might enjoy a little background on this traditional, French dish.
 It gets its name from the French word, soufflér, to puff.
 The dish was invented in the mid 1800’s and became an exceedingly popular fine dining dish in American in the early to mid twentieth century.
 At some point, as Americans began to increasingly value quick meals, the soufflé, a dish that takes time to rise in the oven, fell out of fashion.
 (Here’s a little additional information on the history of soufflé for you history buffs.)